“Nurturing Seasonal Harmony In Your Yoga Practice and Daily Life”

 Mantra: “I return to the quiet truth within me.”

-JANUARY — The Return With a little more Understanding
+JANUARY — Return With More Understanding

 Theme: Rebirth, Integration, Purpose

-8 Limbs:: Dhyāna (meditation) + Sankalpa (sacred intention)
+8 Limbs: Dhyāna (meditation) + Sankalpa (sacred intention)

 Chakra: Sahasrara -Crown + Root (unity + grounding new wisdom)